Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 The **touch** command is used to update timestamps on files.
 Every file in the unix system has timestamp information for each file or folder including access time, modify time and change time.
 It is possible to modify timestamps using the touch command either to update a timestamp to the current time or to modify it to a date in the past.

-If the specified file desnt exist, the **touch** command will create that file and set the access and modification time for the file to the current time.
+If the specified file doesn't exist, the **touch** command will create that file and set the access and modification time for the file to the current time.
 To create a file type

 ```bash
 touch file1